StayCircles/ReactJS-Code-Challenge/README.md

 1. The ability to filter the todos between "completed", "active" or "all"
 2. Create new lists and show all of the lists of todos.
 When opening any list, it will then show the items of the list.
+3. Use styled-components for dynamic styling.
-3. Optional: add tests where you think they're needed, especially for the store.js file.
+4. Optional: add tests where you think they're needed.
 Feel free to refactor things to make testing easier.

 ## Available Scripts